GMLC-TDC/HELICS/docs/user-guide/examples/fundamental_examples/fundamental_native_filter.md

 # Combination Federation with Native HELICS Filters

-This custom filter federate example expands the TODO example to demonstrate .
-This example assumes the user has already worked through the [TODO]().
+This custom filter federate example expands the [combination federation example](./fundamental_combo.md) to demonstrate how HELICS filters can be added to endpoints.

 This tutorial is organized as follows: